marktennyson/flask-express/README.md

 2. install all the required dependencies from requirements.txt file.
 3. make any changes on you local code.
 4. then install the module on your virtual environment using `python setup.py install` command.
-5. The above command will install the `flaske` module on your virtual environment.
+5. The above command will install the `flask-express` module on your virtual environment.
 6. Now create a separate project inside the example folder and start testing for your code changes.
 7. If you face any difficulties to perform the above steps, then plese contact me at: `aniketsarkar@yahoo.com`.